 Nor are snakes’ teeth designed to tear bites off of anything or to chew before swallowing.
 Snakes have teeth that are designed to hold onto things (or to inject poison into them).
 Snakes don’t rip the meat from the bones (regardless of what she has the Basilisk muttering about in the pipes, and that is bollocks, too).
 Snakes do not tear their prey at all.
 They grab it, swallow their prey whole, and digest it, bones and all.

-In other words; there would have been no rat bones lying about at the level of the chamber if the Basilisk had wandering about eating all the rats.
+In other words; there would have been no rat bones lying about at that level of the chamber if the Basilisk had slithering about eating all the rats.
+Rowling just stuck a lot of bones there to make everything seem more scary.

 If the Basilisk had the freedom of that level of the Castle, there might have been ossified snake droppings, lying about, but there would have been no bones.
 Admittedly, we were never actually told that the Basilisk has been eating rats for 1000 years, we saw the bones and were expected to draw our own conclusions.
 The obvious conclusion which most readers have been invited to draw is a conclusion that does not make any kind of zoological sense.